Cabela’s Inc., one of the country’s BIGGEST and most well-known outdoor recreation businesses, was founded in 1961.

 You can utilize those hash markings to account for bullet drop when firing farther away when set up correctly.

-The EXT design’s only flaw in the EXT design is the absence of markings on the horizontal reticle axis to allow for wind drift at greater magnification ranges.
+The EXT design’s only flaw is the absence of markings on the horizontal reticle axis to allow for wind drift at greater magnification ranges.

 Are Cabela’s Brand Scopes Good?